killerboduk1/color-info/README.md

 # Installation

 - Clone the repository
-- cd to the project directory
+- cd to the project directory "color-info"
 - Copy the .env.example file to .env and fill in the necessary information
 ```dotenv
 DB_CONNECTION=mysql